-- 1. Product Quality Buudda Brothers will choose the best marijuana infused products to establish its brand and provide the most effective treatment for its customers by utilizing small batch productions to always ensure that our consistently high-quality products are in fresh supply.
-Buudda Brothers will solicit feedback from our customers to continuously improve product selections. - 2.
+- 1. Product Quality Buudda Brothers will cultivate the best strains available to establish its brand and provide the most effective treatment for its clients by utilizing small batch productions produced by our cultivation facility, harvested perpetually to always ensure that our consistently high-quality products are in fresh supply.
+We will solicit feedback from our customers to continuously improve product selections. - 2.
 Referral Networks We will work closely with various medical, recreational and alternative health clinics across the state.
 We will establish a referral network that supports product consistency, brand recognition, and reliable delivery. - 3.
-Pricing Buudda Brothers will analyze the industry thoroughly and price their products accordingly. - 4.
+Pricing Buudda Brothers will analyze the industry thoroughly and price our products accordingly. - 4.
 Personalized Service We will train knowledgeable and friendly staff members who will help clients select the best product for their needs.
 The management team will always be available to talk with customers and potential customers, providing them with years of experience and expertise.